hunab/marciobarrios/README.md

 marciobarrios
 =============

-My one page website code, you can take a look at the css, it's commented.
+My one-page responsive website, you can take a look at the css, it's well commented and I remark some nice techniques I used, here it is: [link!]

+Todo:

+* Add smaller backgrounds w/ mediqueries
+* Join javascripts and css